Menu

 ⚠️ SAFETY FIRST ⚠️

-Every type of cycling activity outdoors comes with risk.
 It's important to always prioritize safety when biking, and to be alert at all times.
-Here are the safety rules that will apply to all of our club rides without exception:
+The rule of thumb is to ride predictably.
+Here are the safety rules that will apply to all of our club rides without exception.

 1. Always wear a helmet.
 You will be sent home if you show up to a ride without one.

-2. Never listen to any audio while on a group ride outdoors, including music, podcasts, and phone calls.
+3. Do not listen to any audio while on a club group ride outdoors, including music, podcasts, and phone calls.
 This includes having one earbud in one ear, or having transparency mode on!
 Even playing music out loud can distract you and make it hard to hear other cyclists, cars, and pedestrians.
 Hearing can save your life and the lives of those around you.

-3. Understand signals, and know how to signal.
+4. Understand signals, and know how to signal.
 Signaling is actually required by law under the California Vehicular Code.
-It tells those behind you (both cyclists and cars) what you are doing and helps prevent crashes.
+It tells those around you (both cyclists and cars) what you are doing and helps prevent crashes.
 It is always good practice to use signals, even if you are the last cyclist in a group or biking alone.
 The 3 major signals you'll see are leftright, and stop.
 Check out these descriptions of the signals.
 A quick search will also show you what they look like.
-We will use other signals as well to communicate slowing/braking, potholes/debris on the road, and oncoming traffic.
-If you cannot yet signal, you should be yelling "left turn", "right turn", or "stopping" loudly.
+We will use other signals as well to communicate slowing/braking, potholes/debris on the road, and oncoming traffic from both the front and back.
+If you cannot yet signal with your hands, you should be yelling "left turn", "right turn", or "stopping" loudly.

 ☝️ BEST PRACTICES: Group Rides